CDP Audit

 - Set up credentials in Windows Credential Manager (or let the script prompt you on first run)

-- Run your first discovery against a test device
+- Run your first discovery:

-- Review the Excel output to understand the report format
+python -m cdp_audit - Review the Excel output to understand the report format

 Example config.yaml for Enterprise Use:

-GNU General Public Licence v3.0
+GNU General Public License v3.0

-π€ Author¶
+π€ AuthorΒΆ

 Christopher Davies